-Though it was profitable, beancounters de-contented the Chrysler PT Cruiser more every year.
-PT team member Chris Theodore wrote, “The PT Cruiser was unloved by management, and suffered from benign neglect.
+The little crossover was profitable but, as team member Chris Theodore wrote, “The PT Cruiser was unloved by management, and suffered from benign neglect.
 We had to fight the chairman to get the program approved.
 Many other models were planned, but never came to fruition.
 Other than Brian Nesbitt, Design hated the car because they felt their job was to move the state-of-the-art forward, whether the customer likes it or not.”

-Tom Gale planned the Cruiser to be a Plymouth, like the Plymouth Prowler, with a matching car and minivan to follow; the PT Cruiser was the last car designed as a Plymouth, debuting as the Plymouth brand was shut down.
+Design chief Tom Gale planned the Cruiser to be a Plymouth, like the Plymouth Prowler, with a matching car and minivan to follow; but the CEO shut down Plymouth before it arrived.

 Chrysler PT Cruiser information

-- About the PT Cruiser • PT Cruiser Convertible • GT Cruiser • Panel Van
+- PT Convertible • GT • Panel Van

-Demand stayed high until the 2006 redesign, which included cheaper seats, a cheaper air dam, and a more generic interior.
-Bryan Nesbitt said, “I didn’t like the update they did when they [altered] the headlights.
+Demand stayed high until the 2006 redesign, which took away the “teardrop” headlights and cheapened the seats, air dam, and interior.
+Bryan Nesbitt said, “I didn’t like the update ...
 But I find it interesting that Chrysler decided to keep it in production.
 I believe it is the most profitable small car in Chrysler’s history.”

-Sales of the PT Cruiser fell dramatically in 2008 and 2009, and the sales mix changed from heavily loaded cars to inexpensive base models.
-1,304,702 PT Cruisers were made between February 2000 and July 2008 — far more than the 30,000 per year they had projected.
+Sales of the PT Cruiser fell dramatically in 2008 and 2009, and sales shifted from heavily loaded cars to strippers.
+Still, 1,304,702 PT Cruisers were made between February 2000 and July 2008 — far more than the 30,000 per year they had projected.

 David Turnbole’s “pink smoke” photo is from the Central New York PT Cruiser Owners’ Club site; the car is owned by Ken Mulder and driven by Jason Mulder.
 It’s a 2002 Series II Dream Cruiser with the Stage One turbocharger, shown at the ESTA drag strip in Cicero, New York during the club’s Verona show (around 2008).